The Block was once again a hugely popular TV show this year.

-The Block was a hugely popular TV show last year.
-Three grueling months of sleeplessness and renovations paid off for three of the four couples competing in 2010 series of The Block, who on the face of it seemed to sell their apartments for a profit.
+After three gruelling months of sleeplessness and renovations paid off for the couples competing to sell their properties for a profit.

 Not surprisingly it encouraged a new generation of property investors to turn their hands to renovation.